ubep/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 ---

-A few years ago, at the time when the development of the ePages REST API started, ePages 6 was just a huge monolith written in Perl and already hard to handle.
+A few years ago, at the time when the development of the ePages REST API started, ePages 6 was a huge monolith written in Perl and already hard to handle.
 Since the monolith should not be inflated even more and in order to be able to use state-of-the-art frameworks, the REST API was started as a separate service implemented in Java.

-This service communicates with the monolith via REST and SOAP in order to operate on the data we won't to expose to the public.
+This service communicates with the monolith via REST and SOAP in order to operate on the data we did not want to to expose to the public.
-All the API related business logic like right management and rate limits are implemented in Java such that the API's we had to implement in Perl could become quiete simple.
+All the API related business logic - like rights management and rate limiting - are implemented in Java so that the API's we had to implement in Perl could become quite simple.

-Of course all the resource and services classes are coverey by unit test on both sides, Perl and Java, but since the functionality of the API is based on two different projects that live in two different repositories which have two different teams responsible for the releases, we wanted to have a simple way to check with one click if everything - from end to end - is working as expected.
+Of course all the resource and service classes are covered by unit test on both sides, Perl and Java, but since the functionality of the API is based on two different projects that live in two different repositories which have two different teams responsible for the releases, we wanted to have a simple way to check with one click if everything - from end to end - is working as expected.